Rules Engine

 Use Case: Testing app performance under slow, high-latency, or unstable network conditions.

-6. Request Blocking
+6. Block Request

 - Behavior: